 I know why.
 And I am willing to share the secret with you.

-Some stains especially older stains from say the 1930’s to the 1940’s and some even later have tannins in them that are molecularly attracted to water.
-Since chalk and clay paints are water based the stains tend to bleed through the paint.
+Some stains especially older stains from say the 1930’s to the 1940’s (and some even later) have tannin’s in them that

 This is not exclusively a chalk paint problem.
 This will happen with other water based paints as well.
 And since most latex paints are actually water based paints with acrylics in them for durability the stains will bleed through them too.

 So what to do?
 Well if you are not concerned about the fumes from oil based products and their cleaners then you can use an oil based primer and paint to cover the piece.
 This will cover the piece without raising the tannin’s to the surface.